 Besides great business incentives, including tax-free income, the United Arab Emirates (UAE) central location and proximity to major global markets make it an attractive destination for global trade.
 The country’s warm weather and expanding economy make it attractive to immigrants, especially expatriate workers.
 Essentially, the UAE is a land of opportunities.

 However, the UAE’s uniqueness as a place of great business opportunities and excellent living standards has attracted not only hard-working people from across the world but criminals as well.
 From dishonest employees to dishonest business partners, suppliers, and associates, breach of trust has become a common criminal offense in the UAE.

 What is a Breach of Trust?

 Fraud and breach of trust crime are criminal offenses in the UAE under Federal Law No. 3 of 1987 and its amendments (the Penal Code).
 According to article 404 of the UAE Penal Code, breach of trust law involves offenses of embezzlement of movable property, including money.

 Generally, a criminal breach of trust involves a situation where a person put in a position of trust and responsibility takes advantage of their position to embezzle their principal’s property.
 In a business setting, the perpetrator is usually an employee, a business partner, or a supplier/vendor.
 At the same time, the victim (the principal) is usually a business owner, an employer, or a business partner.

 UAE’s federal laws allow anyone, including employers and joint-venture partners who are victims of embezzlement by their employees or business partners, to sue the offenders in a criminal case.
 Additionally, the law allows them to recover compensation from the guilty party by instituting proceedings in a civil court.

-Requirements for a Breach of Trust Criminal Case
+Requirements for a Breach of Trust in a Criminal Case

 Even though the law allows people to sue others for breach of trust offenses, a breach of trust case has to meet some requirements or conditions, elements of the crime of breach of trust: including: